drewzemke/synapse/README.md

 # Show the last response from the LLM
 sy -l

-# Start an interactive chat session (NOTE: not yet implemented!)
+# Start an interactive chat session
 sy --chat

 # Pipe content as context for the query